be19b028ramshidnk/RetainIQ_Assignment/README.md

 # RetainIQ_Assignment
-CreateD a user interface (UI) as demonstrated in the assignment using NextJS.
+Created a user interface (UI) as demonstrated in the assignment using NextJS.

 ## Features